culler/macher/README.rst

     end of the file as required.

-    After appending a Zip file, the :code:`zip -A` command should be used to adjust the offsets withing the Zip data.
+    After appending a Zip file, the :code:`zip -A` command should be used to adjust the offset tables within the Zip data.

 add_rpath
     $ macher [-options] add_rpath <library search path> <Mach-O file path>